 Background: This participant was not familiar with the three programs.
 This participant was introduced to the three programs to at least have some sort of idea.

-ITunes
+iTunes

-This participant started with ITunes and because of not having much knowledge of any of the programs, the participant had a tougher time with them.
+This participant started with iTunes and because of not having much knowledge of any of the programs, the participant had a tougher time with them.
 This also caused there to be many errors as the participant explored the program and click into many of the options the program has.
 As the participant got accustomed to the program, the participant was able to get the playlists together.
 The playlists were put together in 8 minutes total.

 Learnability: This person had to learn most of the software and considering only 8 minutes in total, not a long time but learned quickly as it took 5 minutes to create the first playlist and 3 minutes total to create the other two